ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

     This page is adapted from the :ref:`Maternal disorders: GBD 2021, MNCNH <2021_cause_maternal_disorders_mncnh>` page and is also part of the :ref:`MNCNH Portfolio project
     <2024_concept_model_vivarium_mncnh_portfolio>`.
 In this work we are modeling
-    several neonatal subcauses (see Modeled
-    Subcauses) which is complicated because the LBWSG risk factor in GBD acts on all-cause mortality during the neonatal period.
+    several neonatal subcauses (see `Modeled Subcauses`_) which is complicated because the :ref:`Low Birth Weight and Short Gestation (LBWSG) <2019_risk_effect_lbwsg>` in GBD acts on all-cause mortality during the neonatal period.

 .. contents::
    :local:

-This document describes neonatal disorders overall and

-the strategy for capturing the burden of the neonatal subcauses in a manner that also is calibrated to match all-cause mortality and the LBWSG risk effect on all-cause mortality.
+This document describes neonatal disorders overall and the strategy for capturing the burden of the neonatal subcauses in a manner that also is calibrated to match all-cause mortality and our continuous (interpolated) LBWSG risk effect on all-cause mortality.

 Disease Overview
 ----------------
 This model captures deaths due to any cause that occur during the first 28 days of life.
-The Low Birth Weight and Short Gestation (LBWSG) risk factor provides a single relative risk for all neonatal deaths, and the way we plan to use it is by applying to this all-cause neonatal mortality model.
+The Low Birth Weight and Short Gestation (LBWSG) risk factor provides a single relative risk for all neonatal deaths, and this all-cause neonatal mortality model describes how we can include it in our simulations.

 GBD 2021 Modeling Strategy
 --------------------------

-I guess this comes from the demographics research team.
+The all-cause neonatal mortality estimates are produced by the demographics research team.
+The cause-specific mortality for neonatal subcauses are estimated using the Cause of Death Ensemble model (CODEm) process.
+The low-birth weight and short gestation risk factor exposure and effect size was estimated by yet another GBD team.

 Cause Hierarchy
 +++++++++++++++